yiweifengyan/ASL_TAB/README.md

   - BTNGEMM_baseline()
   - BNNGEMM_baseline()
 - Activation.h
-  - PReLU(): A simple paramiterized leaky ReLU function
+  - PReLU(): A simple parameterized leaky ReLU function
 - utility.h
   - DirectPad(): The direct padding function for standard 32-bit float conv
   - DirectConv2d_FP32(): The direct conv function provides the reference correct conv results.
   - generate_array(): Generate ternary or binary tensors for Verify().
   - Compare_Tensor_NHWC(): Compare the conv result tensor for Verify().
   - Compare_Tensor_BNN_Padding(): Compare the conv result tensor for Binary input (BNN & BTN).
-Zero padding is ineffective on binary (-1, +1) input activations, so this function only compares the central part of output tensor excluding the padding part.
+Zero padding is ineffective on binary (-1, +1) input activations, so this function only compares the central part of the output tensor excluding the padding part.

 ### Tensor Shapes

 GEMM matrix shapes

-- GEMM input a: MK
+- GEMM input a: *M, K*
-- GEMM input b: NK
+- GEMM input b: *N, K*
-- GEMM result y: MN
+- GEMM result y: *M, N*

 As the tensors in conv usually have 4 or 5 dimensions, the Conv-to-GEMM may use equivalent dimension transformation for tensor reshaping.
 So GEMM part only conducts the bitwise GEMM in a classical manner, and its implementation is decoupled from the convolution workflow.
-Sorry that GEMM uses MNK for dimension representation, these N and K are different/independent from the N and Kxx in the following convolution workflow.
+Sorry that GEMM uses MNK for dimension representation, these *N* and *K* are different/independent from the N and Kxx in the following convolution workflow.

 Activation X